-Some people choose to use peppermint oil the skin of their dog to relieve their irritation and scratching.
+Some people choose to use peppermint oil on the skin of their dogs to relieve their irritation and scratching.
 There is some evidence to suggest that it can be effective against common causes of irritation such as bacteria, fungi, and mites.
-On the flip side, for some dogs, it may lead to allergies or further irritation.
+On the flip side, for some dogs, this oil may actually lead to allergies or further irritation.
 If you notice your dog is scratching a lot, you should get a diagnosis from the vet to find out what you can do about it.
-They are likely to be able to prescribe remedies which relieve the issue.
+They are likely to be able to prescribe remedies that relieve the issue.
 Ultimately, the question of whether or not peppermint oil helps dog allergies still remains a gray area.
 And then there are the safety concerns to think about too.

 Is Peppermint Oil Safe for Dogs?

 Using essential oils to treat various dog ailments is a relatively new phenomenon.
 Researchers have not yet been able to fully conclude on potential risks, proper dosages, and effectiveness.
 However, there have been some adverse reactions found.
 Animals are more sensitive to oils than us, so some that are safe for us can be harmful to your pets.
 If you have a cat, you should never use peppermint oil as felines are particularly sensitive.